snekpit/venom/README.md

 ### How to get started writing a recipe

 To get a basic recipe, use `boulder new -h` to get started.

-And no, boulder does not yet support git sources ([issue](https://github.com/serpent-os/boulder/issues/25)).
+Thanks to work done by our contributors, [git upstreams](https://github.com/serpent-os/boulder/issues/25) can now be used in recipes .

 ### The recipe `pkg/` dir and `%(pkgdir)`